 Expert educational consultant Mark Montgomery goes to the campus of the University of California, Santa Barbara to advise students that when you hear that a lot of a school’s undergrads are doing “research,” don’t take it at face value.
-Try to find out what “research” really entails.
+Try to find out what “research” or research program really entails.

 So here at the University of California at Santa Barbara, it was pointed out to us that about 50% of students here on this campus engage in research.
 And again, because this university is dominated by the undergraduate population — 19,000 out of 22,000 students are undergraduates — 50% of those students are doing some sort of research.
 That’s really impressive.
 But then I started to talk to our tour guide about her experience in research.
 And I asked how that really works.
 Of course when I hear “research,” I’m thinking, “Wow, cool, these undergraduates are working with Nobel laureate professors.
 They’re working alongside these professors in their laboratories or doing research with them.”

 Well, as it turns out, in the biology department in any case (that was the department where our tour guide was from), I asked her how it worked.
 And she said, well, the graduate students are hired by the professor dependent upon the research grad that the professor pulls.
 And so they have a certain amount of money and they can hire a certain number of graduate assistants.
 Then, if the graduate assistants want, graduate students can then hire undergraduates to work for.
 Not the professors, but for the graduate students to help them in their work in the lab.